Discover the World's Largest Lagoon in a French-African Paradise

 |---|---|---|---|

-Tipping: Tipping is not customary in Mayotte as service charges are included.
-Small tips for exceptional service at restaurants or taxis are appreciated.
+Tipping: Tipping is not mandatory as service charges are often included, but rounding up the bill or leaving 5-10% for exceptional service in restaurants is appreciated.

 Coverage